 This test begins with a generic two-meter USB cable connecting the iPad2 to the DAC.
 After playing a short musical selection, we replace the cable with the jumper to create a direct connection.
 The track is repeated, revealing a great deal of musical information that was simply not audible with the generic cable.
 With the direct connection, the music sounds dramatically more detailed and lifelike.
 Next, we play the same selection through a series of one-meter USB cables, starting with a generic cable and progressing though the four Wireworld USB cables.
 We end with Wireworld Platinum Starlight USB, which nearly equals the ultimate sound quality of the direct connection.

 The Cable-Bypass Demonstration System can also test audio interconnect cables by inserting them in place of the jumpers between the DAC and the headphone amp.
 The colorations and losses of interconnects, even most expensive models, are clearly audible in comparison to the harmonic purity of the direct connection.

 Simply comparing one cable to another may reveal audible differences, but the only way to really hear how well a cable preserves music, is to compare it to a direct connection.
 The popular audiophile concept that cable colorations can be useful in system tuning becomes far less attractive after hearing the information loss and dynamic compression associated with those colorations.
-Providing the closest possible sound to a direct connection, Wireworld cables are invaluable tools for recreating the feeling of live music in your home.
+Providing the closest possible sound to a direct connection, Wireworld high-resolution audio wires and professional instrument cables are invaluable tools for recreating the feeling of live music in your home.

 (AUTHOR'S NOTE: This test is now called the Cable Polygraph and has been used in many forms for reviewers and end users all over the world.)